Islamic Center of Southern California: Community growth

 As immigration restrictions were relaxed following the passage of the Immigration and Nationality Act of 1965, the Muslim community around the mosque and throughout Greater Los Angeles grew.
 The presence of the mosque in the region attracted further attendees from places as far as South Bay and Orange County.

 In 1966, Ishaa and Tarawih prayers were held for the first time.

 In 1968, the property in City Terrace was sold in favor of a property in Jefferson Park.
 It was at this location the center established Juma prayer, Tafsir on the Quran, a weekend Islamic school program, and formalized Islamic marriage services.

 In 1969, the first Eid prayer was held at the mosque.

 Expansion

 In 1972, Dr. Sabri El-Ferra made the announcement that the center would again begin looking for a larger property closer to downtown due to the continued growth of the Muslim community in the Greater Los Angeles Area.
 The center moved about 3 mi to the northeast on 434 Vermont Avenue sometime in the late 1970s, which remains the home of the center to this day.

-Vandalism

-In early 2000, the mosque was vandalized multiple times in what was classified as a series of hate crimes.
-The first attack occurred when swastikas were drawn on the front of the mosque and the second attack when a rock was thrown in the window of the front prayer area.
-In response to the vandalism, the police increased security at the mosque and the incidents were investigated by burglary detectives.

 After the incidents public and religious officials from the Jewish community along with the California Deputy Attorney General, appeared at the mosque to condemn the vandalism as hate crime.